okfn/handbook/text/recipes/getting-data-from-world-bank.rst

    .. image:: http://farm9.staticflickr.com/8451/8051099565_9274f466e7_b_d.jpg
 #.
 Click on ``Next`` to select the years we are interested in.
 #.
-To keep things simle, select the years 2000-2012 (you can do multiple
+To keep things simple, select the years 2000-2012 (you can do multiple
    selections by either pressing ``ctrl`` or ``shift``).
 And click ``next``,
 #.
 You’ll see an overview screen now on the top left there is a rough layout of how your downloaded file will look like.
 You’ll see “time” in the columns bit and “series” in the rows bit - this influences how the spreadsheet will look like.